dsoto/WP16/outline.md

     accurate energy estimation
 - with more accurate energy estimation, a micro-utility can reduce the variance in revenue
-- reductions in revenue variance should lead to lower-cost capital
+- reductions in revenue variance should lead to lower-cost capital (cite miller center Universal Energy Access)
 - we explore methods for bottom up estimation of appliance ownership after electrification